longturn/freeciv21/docs/Contributing/stable-branch.rst

 ``stable`` branch.
 As development occurs on the ``master`` branch, there are going to be times when we want to back-port a commit (a single patch) or a Pull Request (a collection of commits) over to the ``stable`` branch.

+The ``stable`` branch is created when preparing for the first Release Candidate towards a stable release, see :doc:`release`.
 This page documents the rules and procedures for maintaining the ``stable`` branch.

 Requirements for a Back-Port